Homemade Granola recipe

 Homemade granola

-How would you like to have your granola.
+How do you like to have your granola.
 Leave your creative suggestions in the comment section below.
 I would love to know.

 If you try this recipe, please rate it by clicking the stars below.
 And don’t forget to like , share the recipe and tag us on Instagram or Facebook using #frombowltosoul if you like the recipe.Please Comment below for any queries, suggestions and ideas .I would love to hear from you.